 A Coordinate Measuring Machine in More Detail

 The machines are either manually controlled or computer controlled.
-Our ELEY CMMs are the only machines that do not require software ‘error mapping’.
+Eley Metrology CMMs are the only machines that do not require software ‘error mapping’.
 We use high precision manufacturing techniques that are constructed from hand lapped granite.

 Different types of probes are available including mechanical, optical, white light and laser.
 A CMM will precisely record the X, Y and Z coordinates of an object so points are generated which can be analysed via regression algorithms for construction.
 This three-dimensional Cartesian coordinate system can also allow the probe to record measurements of surfaces that are ordinarily unreachable.

-A Co-ordinating measuring machine is also used in the manufacturing and assembly process to test against design intent.
+A coordinate measuring machine is also used in the manufacturing and assembly process to test against design intent.

 A CMM that has direct computer control can be programmed to measure identical parts in a repeating process and may be seen as a specialised type of industrial robot.